Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

 In this section we expand on the discussion from Sec. \ref{sec:regression} on continually learning a set of low-dimensional regression tasks.
 Details about the dataset can be found in SM \ref{sm:sec:exp:details:regression}.
 Quantitative results for a ReLU MLP-10,10 main network can be found in Table \ref{sm:tab:regression}.

-PR-CL methods are all able to fit the polynomials well and do not seem to be affected by catastrophic interference.
+\textit{PosteriorReplay} methods are all able to fit the polynomials well and do not seem to be affected by catastrophic interference.
 Notably, due to the choice of Gaussian likelihood with fixed variance (cf. Eq. \ref{eq:nll:regression}), the likelihood function is not able to represent $x$-dependent (aleatoric) uncertainty.
-Therefore, all $x$-dependent uncertainty corresponds to model uncertainty, which is not captured by \textsc{PR-Dirac}.
-Interestingly, the reported \textsc{PR-AVB} run is always able to pick the right task embedding in a random-seed robust way, such that final \textsc{TG} and \textsc{TI} scores are identical.
-All reported PF-CL methods use a single head main network and therefore do not require task inference.
+Therefore, all $x$-dependent uncertainty corresponds to parameter uncertainty, which is not captured by \textit{PosteriorReplay-Dirac}.
+Interestingly, the reported \textit{PosteriorReplay-AVB} run is always able to pick the right task embedding in a random-seed robust way, such that \textit{TGiven-Final} and \textit{TInfer-Final} scores are identical.
+All reported \textit{PriorFocused} methods use a singlehead main network and therefore do not require task inference.
 Instead, they have to learn a single posterior continually that captures well all data across tasks.
 Here, we observe that these methods greatly suffer from the stability-plasticity dilemma \cite{Parisi2019May}: having enough plasticity to accommodate new tasks causes catastrophic interference with existing knowledge, while excessive protection of the existing shared posterior does not give the flexibility required to fit new data.

-Supplementary qualitative plots showing the final approximate posteriors found by the PR-CL methods are depicted in Fig. \ref{sm:fig:reg:pred:dists}.
+Supplementary qualitative plots showing the final approximate posteriors found by the \textit{PosteriorReplay} methods are depicted in Fig. \ref{sm:fig:reg:pred:dists}.
 While these plots convey the intuition behind uncertainty-based task inference, it should be noted that the ground-truth posterior shape is unknown, and that hyperparameters have a strong influence on these plots.